 In addition to her investigations and healthcare practices, Demme maintains a robust civil litigation practice.
 Her experience includes conducting investigations and litigating on behalf of creditors’ committees and other constituents in federal bankruptcy matters and representing clients in state and U.S. civil trials.

-- Obtained acquittal of former pharmaceutical sales executive at EMD Serono indicted for conspiracy and substantive violations of the federal Anti-Kickback statute following two-week criminal trial in U.S. District Court for the District of Massachusetts (U.S. v.
-Bruens, et al.)
+When required, Demme has successfully defended her healthcare clients at trial, including obtaining a complete defense victory on behalf of a former pharmaceutical sales executive charged with violations of the federal Anti-Kickback Statute in a two-week jury trial in U.S. District Court for the District of Massachusetts (U.S. v.
+Bruens, et al).